raquelacevedo/ASignificantlyDifferentPortfolio/README.md

 #### By Raquel Acevedo

 ## Description
-This is a professional portfolio created in React tht highlights my skills.
+This is a professional portfolio created in React and provides an overview of my skills.

 ## Setup/Installation Requirements